abudaan/WebMIDIAPI_es6/README.md

 This will install a.o. browserify and babelify.

-The shim is written in es6 so you need to transpile it before it can run in a browser.

-Start watchify and transpile code as soon as a file has changed:
+During development you can start watchify which transpiles your code as soon as you save a changed file:

     npm run watch

-Transpile and build the code with a separate sourcemap:
+If you're satisfied with the new code, you can transpile and minimize the code and create a separate sourcemap by:

     npm run build